MHCommunity/guide/src/pages/weapons/law/slac-ii.md

 {% weapon
  name="S.L.A.C.
 II"
  src="/images/weapons/s.l.a.c.-ii.png"
  description="The S.L.A.C.
-II is an improvement from its predecessor in two ways: The "S" in the acronym now stands for "sling", and the sling itself.

-Utilizing the technology of what our scientists are calling "a very large rubber band", the S.L.A.C.
+II is an improvement from its predecessor in two ways: The 'S' in the acronym now stands for 'sling', and the sling itself.
+Utilizing the technology of what our scientists are calling 'a very large rubber band', the S.L.A.C.
 II is able to harmlessly* sling mice away from your cheese and back into the desert.

-*The slinging process itself does not harm the mouse."
+The slinging process itself does not harm the mouse."
 /%}

 {% weapon-stats